 Streaming adaptations of video games are definitely in vogue.
-From the upcoming Halo TV show to a live-action Resident Evil series, gamers can expect a lot of great content for some of their favorite franchises.
+From the Halo TV show to a live-action Resident Evil series, gamers can expect a lot of great content for some of their favorite franchises.
 But now, Netflix is going old school.
 In fact, Netflix heads right for the arcade with a new animated Tekken series, Tekken: Bloodline.
 And we won’t have to wait long for this recently announced show.
-In Tekken: Bloodline‘s teaser trailer, we get some release information and an in-depth look at the gaming show.
+In Tekken: Bloodline‘s trailer, we learn when the anime will release on Netflix and get an in-depth look at the gaming show.

 The official synopsis reads: